krb5/krb5/doc/admin/conf_files/krb5_conf.rst

 or hostname to a Kerberos realm name.
 The tag name can be a host name or domain name, where domain names are indicated by a prefix of a period (``.``).
 The value of the relation is the Kerberos realm name for that particular host or domain.
+A host name relation implicitly provides the corresponding domain name relation, unless an explicit domain name relation is provided.
 The Kerberos realm may be identified either in the realms_ section or using DNS SRV records.
 Host names and domain names should be in lower case.
 For example: